DogByteMarketing/sync-mautic/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Added: Old rest routes for those previously on the beta
+* Updated: Handling for beta compatibility

 = 1.0.2 =
 * Bugfix: Empty tag added into Mautic when the shortcode's tag attribute was empty.